Plymouth Corporation Tramways

 Plymouth Corporation Tramways tram driver motorman

-A blow-up of the above photo showing the motorman in his greatcoat, clearly devoid of insignia.
+An enlargement of the above photograph showing the motorman in his greatcoat, which is devoid of insignia.

 Plymouth Corporation Tramways conductor 1938

-Another blow-up of the above photo, this time showing the conductor and the last style of jacket worn.
+Another blow-up of the above photograph, this time showing the conductor and the last style of jacket worn.

 Senior staff